Restricted Areas Policy

 - Centers for Disease Control and Prevention (CDC) Travel Health Notice of Warning Level 3 (Avoid Nonessential Travel), and/or

-Only in extenuating circumstances may approval be sought for an exception to this prohibition.
-Such requests will be considered on an individual basis and may require demonstration of special efforts or restrictions to mitigate risk.
+Travel exemption requests will be considered on an individual basis and may require demonstration of special efforts or restrictions to mitigate risk.

 Requesting a travel exemption and submitting the required documentation for review does not guarantee travel approval.
 We strongly recommend that no travel arrangements be made until you have received written approval to travel to the designated Restricted Area.